 To work as an NICU nurse, you first need to obtain the needed training as an RN.
 You also have to obtain some experience in the nursing field.
-To become an Registered Nurse, you need to graduate from a nursing program that has been approved by your state’s nursing board.
-You should either obtain an associate’s degree or bachelor’s degree from an accredited university.
+To become a Registered Nurse, you need to graduate from a nursing program that has been approved by your state’s nursing board.
+You should either obtain an associate’s degree or a bachelor’s degree from an accredited university.

 Once you complete the coursework, you will sit for the exam that will give you your certification and licensure.
 This exam is known as an NCLEX-RN.

 To work in the neonatal field, you also need to obtain at least two years of clinical experience.
 You need to obtain this experience before you take the certification exam for a neonatal specialist.
 To ensure that you can work as a NICU nurse, you should try to gain experience in the following units in a medical center or hospital: